divio/divio-cloud-docs/how-to/debug-request-help.rst

 Our technical support is limited in scope to our platform and infrastructure:

-* general questions about use of the platform and its tools
+* general questions about the use of the platform and its tools
 * use and configuration of the local development environment
 * best practices for project configuration on Divio Cloud
 * best practices for project migration to Divio Cloud